 k = F(K )

 The entropy of k shall then be extracted using H to produce keyseed.
 The key derivation function from 12.7.1.6.2 (Key derivation function (KDF)) shall then be used with the hash algorithm identified by the AKM suite selector (see Table 9-151 (AKM suite selectors)) to derive a key confirmation key, KCK, and a pairwise master key, PMK, from keyseed.
-When used with AKMs 8 or 9, the salt shall consist of 32 octets of the value 0 (indicated below as <0>32) and both the KCK and PMK shall be 256 bits in length, and therefore the length of keying material derived is 512.
-Use of other AKMs require definition of the lengths of the salt, the KCK, and the PMK.
+When used with AKMs 8 or 9, both the KCK and PMK shall be 256 bits in length, and therefore the length of keying material derived is 512.
+Use of other AKMs require definition of the lengths of the KCK, and the PMK.
+When both SAE Commit messages indicated a status of SAE_HASH_TO_ELEMENT a salt is passed to the KDF consisting of a concatenation of the Rejected Groups from each peer’s Rejected Groups element, those of the peer with the highest MAC address go first (if only one sent a Rejected Groups element then the salt will consist of that list).
+If neither peer sent a Rejected Groups element or the status was not SAE_HASH_TO_ELEMENT the salt shall consist of 32 octets of the value zero.

-keyseed = H(<0>32, k)
+keyseed = H(salt, k)

 kck_and_pmk = KDF-Hash-512(keyseed, “SAE KCK and PMK”,